GoogleCloudPlatform/bank-of-anthos/terraform/README.md

 ## Troubeshooting

-* Error about a GCP API not enable e.g.:
+* Error about a GCP API not enabled e.g.:

     ```
     Error: Error creating Feature: failed to create a diff: failed to retrieve Feature resource: googleapi: Error 403: GKE Hub API has not been used in project {project-number} before or it is disabled.
 Enable it by visiting https://console.developers.google.com/apis/api/gkehub.googleapis.com/overview?project={project-number} then retry.
 If you enabled this API recently, wait a few minutes for the action to propagate to our systems and retry.